 - Browser Extensions: Chrome and Firefox

-Designed for enterprise and for teams to use, Passbolt is an open-source password manager.
+Designed for enterprises and for teams to use, Passbolt is an open-source password manager.
 Users can self-host it on their server or self-manage it on rented server space.
 Passbolt can also be fully hosted by Luxemburg developer Passbolt SA.